Search Manic Mark's Blog

 From Billboard - November 10, 1958: The introduction of a smoothly plucked harp as a jazz instrument comes off rather well in this interesting package.
 The blend of harp and studio man, Mundell Lowe's guitar, while still maintaining a jaz pattern, imparts an uncommon lightness and refinement to the medium.
 The combo of familiar items such as "Gigi" and "Stairway to the Stars."

-From the back cover: Because he (Bianco) wanted more color and depth in these arrangements than the harp-guitar combination alone could provide, Bianco sought out Joe Venuto whose work on vibraphone, xylophone, marimba, celeste, drums, turned water glasses, Chinese gong and a battery of instrumental oddities added so much color to the unusual arrangements played by the Sauter-Finegan Orchestra.
-Check out Venuto in Sauter-Finegan's Under Analysis.
+Because he wanted more color and depth in these arrangements than the harp-guitar combination alone could provide, Bianco sought out Joe Venuto whose work on vibraphone, xylophone, marimba, celeste, drums, tuned water glasses, Chinese gong and a battery of instrumental oddities added so much color to the unusual arrangements played by the Sauter-Finegan Orchestra.
+At this session Venuto concentrated on vibraphone on most selections, switching to celeste on Gigi and In the Still of the Night, and turning to the brightly percussive xylophone for Bianco's delightfully strutting version of 12th Street Rag.

 Harp Skip & Jump